 This is the United States, an immense land that boasts diversity in its people, its wildlife and its landscapes.
 Make your way from the glistening beaches and wind-battered coasts to cities that eventually give way to wide open spaces where mountains, impressive monoliths, endless plains, beautiful lakes and charming towns await.
-A coast to coast exploration is absolutely necessary.
+Read here the guide about Grand Canyon hike to bottom.

 Few cities in the US can compete with the electric vibe of New Orleans.
 This Louisiana city is home to jazz music, the Creole and Cajun cultures, and the biggest Mardi Gras celebration in the country.
 A visit here is essential, especially if to experience a different culture, rub elbows with the locals, and feast on Cajun dishes.
 Make sure you join a Second Line Parade and consume a few beignets.

 Is San Francisco in your sights?
 Home to the Golden Gate Bridge, an almost supernatural fog that never seems to disappear and colourful neighbourhoods are just a few of the sights you will encounter.
 There’s also Alcatraz Island, site of the notorious former prison that beckons for exploration.
 If time allows, you can continue the road trip down to Los Angeles or visit neighbouring Sacramento.

 How exactly the Grand Canyon was formed is still up for debate.
 The undisputed fact, however, is that this herculean landmark in the United States is one of the biggest, deepest and most spectacular canyons in the world.
 Visits to its north and south rims are an absolute must, as is a hike or two to the bottom if you can carve out the time.
 Stay for two or three days to see the highlights.